coffeegrind123/amneziawg-vyatta-ubnt/README.md

-WireGuard for Ubiquiti
+Amnezia-WG for Ubiquiti
 ======================

-WireGuard for EdgeRouter, Unifi Gateway and Unifi Dream Machine
+Amnezia-WG (WireGuard but with added privacy and obfuscation) for EdgeRouter, Unifi Gateway and Unifi Dream Machine

-For a full list of supported devices, please see the latest release at [releases](https://github.com/WireGuard/wireguard-vyatta-ubnt/releases).
+For a full list of supported devices, please see the latest release at [releases](https://github.com/coffeegrind123/amneziawg-vyatta-ubnt/releases).

 The installation instructions can be found in the Wiki: